Opening a bank account

 When you open a deposit account you should know what rate of interest you may earn on your savings.
 You should also find out how you can access your money should you need it.
-A deposit account is not your only option - you can save money in other ways, for example, through An Post.

 You may want to switch your account to another financial institution because:

 - Your circumstances may have changed and you may have different needs from an account

 - You may have found an account that offers you a better deal

 - You may be unhappy with the level of service that your bank is providing

 - You may be unhappy with the fees your bank is charging